saxena-rishabh/CS-GO-Data-Analysis/README.md

 ## Results<a name="results"></a>

-The answers to the questions asked above are available here [here](https://medium.com/@saxena_rishabh/statistical-data-analysis-of-counter-strike-global-offensive-259e0c2b4962).
+The answers to the questions asked above are available [here](https://medium.com/@saxena_rishabh/statistical-data-analysis-of-counter-strike-global-offensive-259e0c2b4962).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>